xxnuo/MTranServer/README_en.md

 Translation quality comparable to Google Translate.

-Note: This model focuses on performance optimization and private deployment on various devices, so the translation quality will not match that of large language models.
+Note: This model focuses on speed and private deployment on various devices, so the translation quality will not match that of large language models.

 For high-quality translation, consider using online large language model APIs.
 <img src="./images/preview.png" width="auto" height="328">